Actors Must Read

 Pick up short story collections if you aren’t big on reading…a few pages of a story is better than reading nothing at all.
 Great short story writers to consider are J.D.
 Salinger’s Nine Stories, The Complete Short Stories of Ernest Hemingway’s (The Finca Vigia Edition), Katherine Mansfield, Herman Melville’s Billy Budd and other Tales, Franz Kafka, James Joyce’s Dubliners, Katherine Anne Porter, Memoirs of a Sportsman by Turgenev, Joyce Carol Oates, Leo Tolstoy’s Short Stories, Strange Pilgrims by Gabriel Garcia Marquez, Borges and Chekhov stories.
 There are many other great writers for short stories that you can read if you rather read shorter length material.

-The point is, don’t get so caught up in and stuck on watching.
-It’s a good idea to keep reading in your life if you aren’t already.
+The point is, don’t get so caught up with watching.
+It’s a good idea to make the effort to read in your life if you aren’t already.

 Monologues from Plays